-6.2 Inspections by the Health and Safety Authority
+6.1 Inspections by the Health and Safety Authority

-All Improvement or Prohibition Notices issued by the Health and Safety Authority to any University campus Unit must be reported to the Unit manager, University senior manager and the campus Health and Safety Office.
+All Improvement or Prohibition Notices issued by the Health and Safety Authority to any University campus Unit must be reported to the Unit/function manager, University senior manager and the campus Health and Safety Office.

-The relevant Unit manager must ensure that the conditions of that notice are implemented within the timeframe set.
+The relevant Unit/function manager must ensure that the conditions of that notice are implemented within the timeframe set, including notification to the relevant safety committee and public display conditions of the relevant notice.

-6.3 Evaluation of compliance with legal requirements
+6.2 Evaluation of compliance with legal requirements

 The Campus Health and Safety Offices will work together to identify the impacts of any changes to the Act or its regulations on the operation of the University.
-Where significant legislative and regulatory issues arise and considered to have a potential significant effect on the operations of the University, the Health and Safety Offices will advise Senior Management.
+Where significant legislative and regulatory issues arise and are considered to have a potential significant effect on the operations of the University, the Health and Safety Offices will advise Senior Management.